rankun203/html-gpt/README.md

 In summary:

 1. `bin.sps.mindfine.com` only keeps the encrypted queries for 1min, doesn't have access to your API Key.
-2. `html-gpt.rankun.net` (GitHub Pages) will have the base64 encoded API Key in the URL.
+2. `html-gpt.rankun.net` (GitHub Pages, this repo) will have the base64 encoded API Key in the URL.

 ## How to update